beatriceparodi/ngsSim-simulation/README.md

 ## Principal Component Analysis (PCA)
 ### How to perform a PCA with your data
 PCA is a useful tool when analysing genetic low-depth data.
 This statistical method will allow you to reduce your measurements into few principal components (PCs) that will explain the main pattern in your dataset (Reich, Prince & Patterson, 2008).
+It is a linear transformation that chooses a new system of coordinates from your original dataset, and creates new axis called principal components.

-*You`ll find more detailed info about PCA in this link* [http://www.nature.com/ng/journal/v40/n5/full/ng0508-491.html]
+You`ll find more detailed info about PCA in this [link] (http://www.nature.com/ng/journal/v40/n5/full/ng0508-491.html)

 1. To perform a PCA we first need a set of data.
 You can use data that you have collected or you can simulate your own dataset with ngsSim.